AliRezaJoodi/AVR_Projects/Dimmer_1Phase_LCD/README.md

-## 1-Phase Dimmer with LCD Display
+## Single Phase Dimmer with LCD Display
 A PWM pulse synchronized with zero crossing.

 MCU:        	ATmega32
 Frequency:  	4MHz
 Timer0:		PWM Mode with inverted output
-External INT0:	Rising Mode
+External INT0:	Rising Edge Mode

 Note: INT0 used for end to the timer0 task
+Note: Used of a MOC3021 for TRIAC gate driver

 ### Pictures: v1.x
 ![](Pictures/v1.x.jpg)